All Episodes

 Scant zero attention, correct?

-Yeah, and that you didn't even notice it.
+Yeah, and that you didn't notice it.

-But it's it's things like this.
+But it's things like this.

-Uh and look at it, it was on the teleprompter.
+It was on the teleprompter.

-So it was either on the prompter and he skipped over it, or somebody didn't put it on the prompter, and he doesn't know enough to add it himself.
+So it was either on the prompter and he skipped over it, or somebody didn't put it on the prompter and he doesn't know enough to add it himself.

-And it could well be there's another, he could just be tweaking us.
+And it could well be there's another.

 You know how I tweak the media.

-Who he could be tweaking all of us.
+He could be tweaking all of us.

 He could be sitting there.